 Small Grants Program

-The Small Grants Program encourages innovative community-based projects that will make a positive change in the lives of TAC clients and Victorians with a disability.
-The program offers grants of up to $50,000.
+The Small Grants Program encourages innovative community-based projects that will make a positive change in the lives of TAC clients and Victorians with disability.
+The program offers grants of up to $50,000 (GST exclusive).

 Projects should be user-led and facilitate improved outcomes across health and well-being, social and community connectedness and participation, independent living, safety and resilience.

-Applications for the Small Grants Program are now closed.
-We expect to offer the program again in mid-2024.
+Applications for the 2024 Small Grants Program are closed.
+For information about the grants program and application process, please access the:

 Who is eligible to apply for a grant?